 Can persona marketing tactics work for candidate sourcing?
-As a recruiter, it’s essential for you to find the best ways to reach the people who would be ideal candidates for the positions you’re trying to fill.
+As a recruiter or headhunter.
+It’s essential for you to find the best and most effective ways to reach the people who would be ideal candidates for the positions you’re trying to fill.

 Persona marketing is a strategy long used in user experience & marketing to drive better lead generation.

-As a recruiter, you can also use it to hone your candidate targeting, identify the right communication channels, and craft better messaging that resonates with your target candidates.
+As a recruiter or headhunter, you can also use it to hone your candidate targeting, identify the right communication channels.
+And craft better messaging that resonates with your target candidates.

 By creating a set of fictional candidate “personae,” you can better evaluate where and how you are going to approach passive candidates.